LinhHo/WEMC-hydropower-model/README.md

 Random forest models for different purposes (starting with RF_) and supplementary functions (get*, rf*)\
 Make your own DATA and FIGURE directories\
-Necessary dataset are provided in the DATA folder, while FIGURE gives some plot examples I made
+Necessary dataset are provided in the DATA folder, while FIGURE gives some examples of the plots I made

 ## Models

 ### (A1) RF_hydropower_all.R : Main codes (start with this)

-This file contains the aggreed model for hydropower at country average level: use multiple lag time with option for on/off seasonality.\
+This script contains the aggreed model for hydropower at country average level: use multiple lag times with an option for on/off seasonality.\
-Set the boolean variable < is.seasonal_model > for this option
+Set the boolean variable < is.seasonal_model <- TRUE/FALSE> for this option

-It allows user to define: countries to examine, type of hydropower (HRO or HRE), climate variables in use (must be the same as the name code from ECMWF, e.g. t2m for temperature, tp for precipitation, sd for snow depth, etc.)\
+It allows users to define: countries to examine (European country code), type of hydropower (HRO or HRE), climate variables in use (must be the same as the name code from ECMWF, e.g. t2m for temperature, tp for precipitation, sd for snow depth, etc.)\
 Other options such as validating period, estimating period can also be specified before running the model (## =======)

 Note that in this code, I use a general term "estimate" to refer both hindcast for reconstruction as well as predict for seasonal forecast and climate projection